aaronkim662/RukSak/readme.md

 User can select what trip they want to take.
 They can view and edit their trips.

-#### Profile

-User profile will display their username, current trip, and past trips.

 #### Trip

 Users will be displayed the information of the trip